waimea-snoble/level-3-programming-assessment/docs/test-plan.md

 **INVALID** tests what happens when a player clicks the action button when they are in a location with no action or they dont have the item needed to make the action

 ### Test Data To Use

-- the player will start at the path to Frostfang Peak and click the action button, then move to the castle gate and click the action button, then move to the castle courtyard and click the action button, then move to the mine and click the action button, then move to the castle courtyard and click the action button.
+- the player will start at the bedroom and click the action button
+- the player will start at the castle wall and click the action button, then move to the castle courtyard and click the action button, then move to the castle mine and click the action button, then move to the castle couryard and click the action button,
 - I have chosen these locations because these are locations with no action, open action, collect action, and use action

 ### Expected Test Result